jkilleen15/oilapp/README.md

         X deleteThing(id) - do a fetch delete to “/things/” + id X when the fetch is complete, dispatch to loadThings

-    * Create reducer for the state
+    X Create reducer for the state
-        * care about the action THINGS_LOADED
+        X care about the action THINGS_LOADED

     X Create containers for all of you components
         X mapStateToProps and mapDispatchToProps